 - Fresh dill: Try to get fresh dill if at all possible.
 If you can't find fresh dill, then use dried dill.
-Dried herbs are more potent than fresh herbs, so every 1 tbsp of fresh herbs uses 1 tsp of dried herbs.
+Dried herbs are more potent than fresh herbs, so every 1 tablespoon of fresh herbs uses 1 teaspoon of dried herbs.

 - Scallion green onion: I highly recommend using green onion or scallions for this recipe.

 - Butter: My absolute favorite butter is Kerrygold.
 It's pure Irish butter that's dark in color and very flavorful.
-I also like using this butter for the garlic and lime butter sauce used for this roasted steelhead trout recipe.
 Alternatively, you can use olive oil or ghee.

 - Ground nutmeg: Freshly ground nutmeg is the best.
 Already ground nutmeg is second best.
 If you don't have nutmeg on hand at all, you can omit it.